singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 80  }
 ```

 This problem is not conceptually that tough, but it requires a lot of code to implement it fully.
-Your inter­viewer would not ask you to implement the entire code.
+Your interviewer would not ask you to implement the entire code.

 A good strategy on problems like this is to separate code into other methods, like a leftShift method that popAt  can call.
 This will make your code cleaner and give you the opportunity to lay down the skeleton of the code before dealing with some of the details.